WordPress/openverse/documentation/projects/proposals/additional_search_views/20230719-implementation_plan_additional_search_views.md

 We can reuse the search store as is for these pages.

-_Previously, frontend search store had a `searchBy` filter that allowed to search within the `creator` field.
+_Previously, the frontend search store had a `searchBy` filter that allowed to search within the `creator` field.
 When `searchBy` value was set, the API `q` parameter was replaced with the `<searchBy>=<searchTerm>` API query parameter.
 This filter was removed because `searchBy` is not strictly a filter that can be